rapid7/metasploit-framework/documentation/modules/post/multi/gather/chrome_cookies.md

 This writes to disk temporarily.
 You may want to consider the tradeoff between getting the user's Chrome cookies and the noisiness of writing to disk.

-The module writes a random 10-15 character file containing HTML to a directory you can specify via `TEMP_STORAGE_DIR`.
+The module writes a random 10-15 character file containing HTML to a directory you can specify via `WRITABLE_DIR`.

 ## Vulnerable Application